 - Loads of flavor: Small size portions should always be balanced with big time flavor

 How to Get Great Flavors in the Sliders

-We need big flavor, and that means no lunch meat here.
-We are recommending the use of aged cured hams.
+I need big flavor, and that means no lunch meat here.
+I am recommending the use of aged cured hams.
 These hams are big on flavor and pack a huge punch per pound of meat.

 While almost all of these hams you can ask for by name there is one that is unfortunately falling to the wayside and that is American country hams.